IBM/spectrum-installs/wmla/1.2.2/README.md

 These scripts will install or uninstall Watson Machine Learning Accelerator 1.2.2 on a cluster of x86_64 or ppc64le servers, either local or shared install.
 It can also create 3 Instance Groups, 1 with Spark 2.4.3 and Jupyter notebook and 2 for Deep Learning Impact component (1 for EDT and 1 for non EDT).
 Installation can be done in an airgap environment (environment without internet access) if needed.
+Installation can be done using these bash scripts, or using the Ansible playbook.
 Official documentation of WMLA is available [here](https://www.ibm.com/support/knowledgecenter/SSFHA8_1.2.2/wmla_kc_welcome.html).

 ## 2. Components installed